How Will the Wolf Survive?

-How Will the Wolf Survive? is the first major label album of Los Lobos, released in 1984.
+How Will the Wolf Survive? is the major label debut album by Los Lobos, released in October 1984.

 In 1989, How Will the Wolf Survive? was ranked at number 30 on Rolling Stone magazine's list of the 100 greatest albums of the 1980s.
 It was ranked at number 461 on the magazine's 2003 list of the 500 greatest albums of all time, and also placed on updates of the list in 2012 (at number 455) and 2020 (at number 431).

 Background

-Though they had performed together around Los Angeles for over a decade, Los Lobos had previously released only one full length album, the self-produced Los Lobos del Este de Los Angeles, in 1977.
+Though they had performed together around Los Angeles for over a decade, Los Lobos had previously released only one full-length album, the self-produced Los Lobos del Este de Los Angeles, in 1977.
 In 1983, they released an extended play entitled ...And a Time to Dance, which was well-received by critics, but only sold about 50,000 copies.
 However, the sales of the EP earned the band enough money to purchase a Dodge van, enabling them to tour throughout the United States for the first time.
 Los Lobos began composing How Will the Wolf Survive? at the home of drummer Louie Pérez's brother-in-law, a time in which several songs, including "A Matter of Time", were written.
 Pérez explained, "We'd sit down with a guitar, a tape recorder and a jar of Taster's Choice, and we were coffee achievers all afternoon."

 The album's title and the song "Will the Wolf Survive?" were inspired by a National Geographic article entitled "Where Can the Wolf Survive", which the band members related to their own struggle to gain success in the United States while maintaining their Mexican roots.
 Pérez recalled, "It was like our group, our story: What is this beast, this animal that the record companies can't figure out?
 Will we be given the opportunity to make it or not?"